hjrdave/get-treble-gsm/src/posts/api-docs/list-management.md

 ```

 #### Remove State
 Removing a state object from a list is super easy with the `remove` option.
 This action is different from `append` and `prepend` in that the dispatched value is what will be removed from the list.
-The API for this is `updateStore(action, [value to be removed], dispatch, options)`.
+The API for this is `updateStore(action, [value to be removed], dispatch, {remove: true})`.
 Example below.

 ```javascript
 //Current Todos state